teron131/open-webui/!!README.md

 - Presidio PII filtering
 - Environment variables to toggle filters
 - LangChain pipeline template
-- Wild card for model filter
+- Wild card for model filter (with fix of using models)

 # TLDR: